Yakumwamba/Yakumwamba/README.md

 ### Web3 Engineer
  During the past 2 years I have learnt quiet a lot about Smart Contract development and the blockchain in general.
-I have listed Some of the tools I have found to be  more comfortable for me to use during the development process are:
+I have listed Some of the tools I have found to be  more comfortable for me to use during the development process:

   - Truffle 🎂
   - Hardhat 👷🏻